Challenge coin: U.S. presidents

 Challenge coins issued by US presidents date back to the late 1990s.
 Separately, the White House Communication Agency (WHCA) has issued challenge coins for foreign heads and military during presidential visits.
-In May 2018, controversy arose when WHCA released a coin featuring President Donald Trump and North Korean head Kim Jong-un ahead of peace talks scheduled for June 2018 in Singapore.
+In May 2018, controversy arose when WHCA released a coin featuring President Donald Trump and North Korean dictator Kim Jong-un ahead of peace talks scheduled for June 2018 in Singapore.

 President Bill Clinton displayed several racks of challenge coins, which had been given to him by U.S. service members, on the credenza behind his Oval Office desks.
 These coins are currently on display at the Clinton Library.
 The challenge coins appear in the background of his official portrait, now hanging in the White House.

-President George W. Bush received a challenge coin from a Marine combat patrol unit during his short but unexpected visit to Al Asad Airbase in Anbar province, Iraq, 3 September 2007.

 President Barack Obama, in addition to handing challenge coins to U.S. service members, would leave coins on the memorial graves of dead soldiers.

 President Donald Trump's coin broke with tradition, omitting the presidential seal, the motto "E pluribus unum" and the thirteen arrows representing the thirteen original states.
 His campaign slogan "Make America Great Again" appears on both sides.
 It features a banner at the bottom, which also serves as a base allowing the coin to stand upright.

 President Joe Biden's coin depicts his home state of Delaware and "261st" for the 261st Theater Tactical Signal Brigade of the Delaware Army National Guard, his late son Beau Biden's unit.

 Outside the military

 Challenge coins are also exchanged outside the military.
 NASCAR, the NFL, members of the Civil Air Patrol, Eagle Scouts, Canine Companions, and World Series of Poker all have their own challenge coins.
 They are also becoming popular with police departments, fire departments, labor unions, and fraternal organizations.
-The obverse of a fire department coin usually uses the classic image of a firefighter, while the engraving on the reverse uses the prayer text In 2007, the Utah Symphony and Opera gave challenge coins to all of its staff and musicians, making it the first symphony organization in America to do so.
+The obverse of a fire department coin usually uses the classic image of a firefighter, while the engraving on the reverse uses the prayer text.
+In 2007, the Utah Symphony and Opera gave challenge coins to all of its staff and musicians, making it the first symphony organization in America to do so.
 Franklin Public School in Ontario has a coin that is given to graduates, featuring its mascot 'Frankie'.
 Many non-profits, especially those with connections to the military, give challenge coins to donors to acknowledge their support of the organization.

 The FBI's Crisis Response unit was the first unit in the FBI to issue coins to unit members in late 1980s.
 Memorial coins can be used to commemorate fallen officers.